BlueBrain/AstroVascPy/README.md

 PointVasculature (PointGraph) representation is basically a composition of two pandas data frames, one for node properties (x, y, z, radius, other...) and one for edge properties (start_node, end_node, other...).

-This code is based on a previous code developed by A. Arnaudon.

 ### Inputs
 - pointgraph vasculature
 - endfeet locations with corresponding ids